bookjam/jamkit/README.md

 # Jamkit CLI

-A powerful command-line tool for building native mobile apps using web technologies.
-Jamkit enables developers to create cross-platform applications for iOS and Android using HTML, CSS, and JavaScript.
+A powerful command-line tool for building native mobile apps using web-like technologies.
+Jamkit enables developers to create cross-platform applications for iOS and Android using SBML (markup), SBSS (styling), and JavaScript.

 ## 🚀 Features